DigitalPublishingToolkit/NN09/md/10Rules.md

 others, and are rarely willing to inform them of our point of view before berating them.

-Let’s face the facts: digital tools have empowered the individual – and civil society.
+Let’s face the facts: digital tools have empowered the individual and civil society.
 We have all gained more opportunities: to communicate and affiliate with others, to assert our interests, to organize ourselves.
 Sadly, we seize these opportunities in order to prevent one another from making progress.
 The NSA may in theory have the power to pressure, intimidate, and terrorize each and every one of us.
-This is exactly what happens to a lot of people who are silenced on a daily basis – not at the hands of the NSA, but at the hands of trolls, ‘Men’s Rights Activists’, Nazis, and other misanthropes.
+And this is exactly what happens to a lot of people who are silenced on a daily basis – not at the hands of the NSA, but at the hands of trolls, ‘Men’s Rights Activists’, Nazis, and other misanthropes.